tuxicon/tuxicon.github.com/_pages/about.md

             </div>
         </div>
         <div class="carousel-item">
-            <p> <a href=" /files/FiberWire-CHI2019.pdf "> Fiberwire </a> project demonstrates a method for engineering structural materials, like a carbon-fiber composite, to transmit electrical signals at a low loss and create composite objects with inherent circuitry and sensing
+            <p> <a href=" /files/FiberWire-CHI2019.pdf "> FiberWire </a> project demonstrates a method for engineering structural materials, like a carbon-fiber composite, to transmit electrical signals at a low loss and create composite objects with inherent circuitry and sensing
                 capability via 3D printing.
 This system manufactures computational composite objects that perform sensing even while bearing large impact forces of 4000 lbs under extreme mechanical conditions.</p>
             <div class="row">
         		<div class="col-sm col-xs-8">